spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 We are considering the option of integrating some of the relevant EGU sessions into the workshop program, either leaving space in the program or by "attending" a session together.
 {: style="text-align: justify;"}

+## Schedule
+May 22nd: arrival (shuttle times below)
+May 23rd - May 27: workshop program
+May 28th: departure

 ## Location and Venue